-All students enrolled in a baccalaureate degree program must satisfy a university requirement of a minimum of 35 semester hours of approved course work in General Studies, as described under "General Studies," page 83.
-Note that all three General Studies awareness areas are required.
-Consult your advisor for an approved list of courses.
-General Studies courses are listed in the "General Studies Courses" table, page 86, in the course descriptions, in the Schedule of Classes, and in the Summer Sessions Bulletin.
+All students enrolled in a baccalaureate degree program must satisfy a university requirement of a minimum of 35 semester hours of approved course work in General Studies, as described under "General Studies," page 85.
+Consult an advisor for an approved list of courses.
+General Studies courses are listed in the "General Studies Courses" table, page 88, in the course descriptions, in the Schedule of Classes, and in the Summer Sessions Bulletin.